dmbarbour/glas/docs/GlasApps.md

 ## Foreign Function Interface

 A foreign function interface (FFI) is convenient for integration with existing systems.
 Of greatest interest is a C language FFI.
-But FFI isn't trivial due to differences in data models, error handling, memory management, and so on.
-It seems infeasible to embed arbitrary C function calls into transactions!
-However, we could schedule a C function call to run between transactions after commit.
+But FFI isn't trivial due to differences in data models, error handling, memory management, type safety, and so on.
+For example, it is infeasible to directly integrate C library functions with transactions, but a transaction could schedule a C function to run in a background thread.

-It is convenient to push most complexities of FFI to the configuration layer.
 A viable API:

-* `sys.ffi.lib.method(Args)` - call a foreign function specified in the configuration
+* `sys.ffi(StaticArg, DynamicArgs)` - call a foreign function specified in the configuration.

-The configuration will specify library file locations, library initialization, method bindings, and integration such as running the method inline or scheduling an operation and returning a future.
-The specification type must be recognized by the runtime, but may generalize to composite methods, scripts, or inline assembly.
-We can view FFI as a configurable extension to runtime capabilities.
+In this case, the configuration reads StaticArgs and returns a specification recognized by the runtime.
+This might represent a library file location, a specific method name, and integration hints such as queuing the request and returning a future.
+This may generalize to a script or inline assembly.

+This API provides a high degree of flexibility for how much specification is represented within the application versus the configuration, and for development of ad-hoc conventions.
+But essentially we can view FFI as configured runtime extension.

-*Note:* FFI should be used primarily for system integration, but can also serve a performance role.
-In my vision for glas systems, the latter should eventually be replaced by *acceleration*.
+*Note:* FFI should be used primarily for system integration, but it can also serve a role in system performance until suitable accelerators are developed.

 ## Console IO